mariakosar/frack/README.md

 ### Selection of clustering algorithm

 We need to identify whether chemical mixture of well i is dissimilar enough to wells that were developed prior to it.
 One way to do this is to use an unsupervised learning algorithm, such as density-based clustering algorithm (DBC).
 DBC identifies high-density regions (regions with large number of points within an ≤ e-ball with specified diameter) that are separated by regions of low density.
 The advantage of such algorithm is that it can find clusters of arbitrary shape, and is capable of detecting outliers that do not fit any cluster ("noise points"), allowing to identify the experimental well ([Kriegel et al., 2011]).
+We consider several alternative algorithms.
+To select the best algorithm, we rely on critea of Schubert et al. (2017).
+Selection of final algorithm is performed in script optics_params_selection.R that involves usage of parallel computing due to computational intensity.

 #### DBSCAN

+dbscan_full.R script contains the DBSCAN algorithm estimation applied on the dataset of 1000 priorly drilled wells.
+MinPTs and epsilon parameters are estimeted heuristically within the script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### OPTICS

-TBA
+optics_full.R script contains the OPTICS algorithm estimation applied on the dataset of 1000 priorly drilled wells.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### LOF